-With regular reporting, firms can track metrics that provide valuable detailed financial analysis.
+With regular reporting and analytics, firms can track metrics that provide valuable detailed financial analysis.
 This blog will take a closer look at some of those metrics, including what data they provide and how often firms should review them.

 - Bank Account Journals – These reports should be generated for every firm bank account on a weekly basis.
 They list every transaction that took place within the account, along with the ending balance.